hunsri/VRSketchingGeometryUP/Docs.md

 Once you are done, you can return to developing on another branch. </br>
 Also you can now set the newly pushed branch as the base of your GH-pages. </br>
-Or alternatively, merge it with a `doc` branch that holds the latest version of the documentation.
+Or alternatively, merge it with a `docs` branch that holds the latest version of the documentation.

 Note that you will have to specify that the `docs` folder should be used as the source of the documentation.